plausible/docs/docs/filters-segments.md

 ### Exclude specific segments of traffic

-You can exclude specific segments of traffic and only display the traffic that is not part of the excluded segment.
-You can, for instance, exclude traffic from the United States so your dashboard only shows the visitors that are not based in the USA.
+You can exclude specific segments of traffic and only display the traffic that isn't part of the excluded segment.
+You can, for instance, exclude traffic from the United States so your dashboard only shows the visitors that aren't based in the USA.

 Click on the "Filter" button, then select "Country" as your metric, choose "Is Not" and then select (or type) the name of the country you want to exclude.
 You can do the same for referral sources or any of the other metrics.

 ### Group your pages

-Want to group all of your blog posts and analyze the traffic to the blog separately from the rest of your site?
+Want to group all your blog posts and analyze the traffic to the blog separately from the rest of your site?
 Or exclude traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?

 When searching for pages, you can use double asterisks to match any character (e.g. `/blog**`).
 Filter for pages supports wildcards in the following format: